 Legal Factors

-Awareness, review and implementation of the NHRA is vital (e.g. adjustment of permit fees).
-There remains noncompliance to legislation by other Government spheres as well as recognition that SAHRA is a regulatory body in all things related to Heritage.
+Awareness, review and implementation of the NHRA is vital.
+There remains non-compliance to legislation by other government spheres as well as recognition that SAHRA is a regulatory body in all things related to Heritage.

 INTERNAL ENVIRONMENT ANALYSIS